-The Worldloppet Ski Federation in co-operation with the Cross-Country Committee of the International Ski Federation instituted the FIS MARATHON CUP in season 1999/2000.
+The Worldloppet Ski Federation in co-operation with the Cross-Country Committee of the International Ski Federation instituted the FIS MARATHON CUP in season 1999/2000, renamed in 2015 to FIS WORLDLOPPET CUP (FWLC).
 The objectives of the Cup are to improve the status of long distance competitions by attracting elite racers and to increase media and spectator interest in long distance racing.

-Entry to the FIS Marathon Cup is open to all male and female athletes with an active FIS CODE who qualify for the elite wave in the FMC events.
+Entry to the FIS Worlloppet Cup is open to all male and female athletes with an ACTIVE FIS CODE who qualify for the elite wave in the FWLC events.

 2. Race selection

-In 2013/2014 the Cup will consist of the following races.
+In 2017 the Cup will consist of the following races.
 The overall winner will be decided by the results of all the races in the competition.
-Men and Ladies will race over the same courses, except in the case of La Transjurassienne, where Ladies will race over a 54 km course:
+Men and Ladies will race on the same courses.

-Athletes must send all registration forms respecting the deadlines and payment procedures of each FIS Marathon Cup race organisation.
-Any FIS Marathon Cup race entries sent after the registration deadline may be refused by the OC.
+Athletes must send all registration forms respecting the deadlines and payment procedures of each FIS Worldloppet Cup race organization.
+Any FIS Worldloppet Cup race entries sent after the registration deadline may be refused by the OC.

-FIS Marathon Cup competitors who do not qualify for the Red Group (5.
-Red Group) must provide proof of qualification for the elite wave upon registration in the event according to the OC rules.
+FIS Worldloppet Cup competitors who do not qualify for the Red Group (5.
+Red Group) must provide proof of qualification for the elite wave upon registration to the event according to the OC rules.

 5. Red Group